Quick Answer

 Home Storage and Moving

-Each box has a QR code that links to photos taken at packing time and a short description.
-When starting a new job, Alex scans boxes in the storage unit to see what’s available before buying new supplies.
+A home renovation contractor keeping tools, fixtures, and leftover materials in storage between jobs can label each box with a QR code that links to photos taken at packing time plus a short description.
+Before starting a new job, scanning boxes in the storage unit shows what’s already available.

 During a move, QR codes help track which room each box belongs to and what priority it has for unpacking.